Varun-Chakraborty/compiler/README.md

 **Note:** Youâ€™ll need Rust installed to run these Rust-based tools.

 ## Overview
-This project is a **from-scratch CPU simulator** paired with a simple **assembler** that can translate custom assembly language into machine code (represented as ASCII 0/1 bits).

 The CPU executes basic instructions like data movement, arithmetic, conditional jumps, input/output, and halting.
 The assembler converts human-readable assembly into a `.bin` file, which the CPU can then run.